6th August 2026

 - Merchant Product Identifier - The seller’s own unique product code, such as a SKU, item code, or product code.

-- Manufacturer Product Identifier - The manufacturer’s or supplier’s unique product code for the item, where available.
+- Non-standardised Manufacturer Product Identifier - The manufacturer's, producer's or supplier's unique product identifier.

-- Standardised Manufacturer Product Identifier - A globally recognised product identifier, such as a barcode, where one exists.
+- Standardised Manufacturer Product Identifier - A globally recognised product identifier, such as a GTIN, EAN or ISBN, where one exists.